Complete Application Examples

 const services = JSON.parse(process.env.STRONGLY_SERVICES || '{}');

-// Get first available AI model
+// Get AI Gateway configuration

 logger.warn('No AI models configured');